Setting up detectEr Linear Time¶

 Refresh the package manager repository cache:

-sudo apt update
+sudo apt update. -

 Install make:

-sudo apt install make
+sudo apt install make.

-Alternatively, you may choose to install the full build-essential
+Alternatively, you may choose to install the full build-essential package which includes make.

-macOS users need to download and install the Apple Developer Command Line Tools which includes make
+macOS users need to download and install the Apple Developer Command Line Tools which includes make.

 -